patrickmohrmann/earthdawn4eV2/documentation/user-journeys/attacks-at-long-range-reaction.md

 ## Test description:

-this test covers the ranges of weapons
+this test covers ranged attack at long range with a successful reaction

 ## User Journey: